-In a previous work Koch et al. [29, 30] used SPOT for tuning both SVM parameters and pre-processing parameters.
-We investigate how tuning of kernel parameters influences the quality of a trained SVM model using different approaches for tuning.
+In a previous work Koch et al. [30, 31] used SPOT for tuning both SVM parameters and pre- and post-processing parameters.
+We investigate how parameter tuning influences the quality of a trained SVM model using different approaches for the tuning.
 In this work the following methods are compared to each other: